Jimmy Greaves

-James Peter Greaves (20 February 1940 – 19 September 2021) was an English professional footballer who played as a forward.
-Regarded as one of the greatest strikers of all time and one of England's best ever players, he is England's fifth-highest international goalscorer with 44 goals, which includes an English record of six hat-tricks, and is Tottenham Hotspur's second-highest all-time top goalscorer.
+James Peter Greaves (20 February 1940 – 19 September 2021) was an English professional footballer who played as a forward and is regarded as one of the greatest strikers of all time and one of England's best ever players.
+He is England's fifth-highest international goalscorer with 44 goals, which includes an English record of six hat-tricks, and is Tottenham Hotspur's second-highest all-time top goalscorer.
 Greaves is the highest goalscorer in the history of English top-flight football with 357 goals.
 He finished as the First Division's top scorer in six seasons, more times than any other player and came third in the 1963 Ballon d'Or rankings.
 He is also a member of the English Football Hall of Fame.

 Greaves began his professional career at Chelsea in 1957 and played in the following year's FA Youth Cup final.
 He scored 124 First Division goals in just four seasons before being sold to Italian club AC Milan for £80,000 in April 1961.
 His stay in Italy was unsuccessful and he returned to England with Tottenham Hotspur for a fee of £99,999 in December 1961.
 Whilst with Spurs, he won the FA Cup in 1961–62 and 1966–67, the Charity Shield in 1962 and 1967 and the European Cup Winners' Cup in 1962–63; he never won a league title but did help Spurs to a second-place finish in 1962–63.
 He moved to West Ham United in a player exchange in March 1970 and retired the following year.
 After a four-year absence, he returned to football at the non-league level despite suffering from alcoholism.
 In five years, he played for Brentwood, Chelmsford City, Barnet and Woodford Town before retiring for good in 1980.

 Greaves scored 13 goals in 12 England under-23 internationals and 44 goals in 57 full England internationals between 1959 and 1967.
 He played in the 1962 and 1966 FIFA World Cup, but was injured in the group stage of the 1966 World Cup and lost his first team place to Geoff Hurst, who kept Greaves out of the first team in the final (at a time when the concept of substitutes had yet to be introduced to the game).
 England won the World Cup, but Greaves was not given his medal until a change of FIFA rules in 2009.
 He was also part of the squad that finished third in UEFA Euro 1968, although he did not play any minute in the finals.

-After retiring as a player, Greaves went on to enjoy a successful career in broadcasting, most notably working alongside Ian St John on Saint and Greavsie from 1985 to 1992.
-He also regularly appeared on TV-am during this period.
-He worked on several other sport programmes on ITV during this period, including Sporting Triangles (1987–1990).
+After retiring as a player, Greaves began a career in broadcasting, working alongside Ian St John on Saint and Greavsie from 1985 to 1992.
+He also regularly appeared on TV-am, and worked on several other sport programmes on ITV, including Sporting Triangles (1987–1990).